Florent Schmitt’s Trois danses (1935/39) gets its moment in the sun at last.

 Quiet intensity and moving moderation: Messe en quatre parties, Florent Schmitt’s final composition (1958).

-Many music-lovers I know are under the mistaken impression that Florent Schmitt’s Symphony No. 2, Op.
+More than a few music-lovers are under the mistaken impression that Florent Schmitt’s Symphony No. 2, Op.
 137 was the last piece the composer created.
-It’s a reasonable supposition because the Symphony received its premiere performance in Strasbourg on June 15, 1958, by the French National Radio Orchestra under the direction of Charles Munch, just two […]
+It’s a reasonable supposition because the Symphony received its premiere performance in Strasbourg on June 15, 1958, by the French National Radio Orchestra under the direction of Charles Munch, just […]

 Paul Paray: The conductor who popularized Florent Schmitt’s ballet La Tragédie de Salomé (1907/10) for half a century.